ubirch/ubirch-protocol-python/docs/doxygen/MainPage.md

 - [File List](files.html)

 ## Components
-The ubirch library consists of three parts which can be used individually:
+The Ubirch library consists of three parts which can be used individually:

 **[API](@ref ubirch.ubirch_api.API)**:
 A python layer covering the ubirch backend REST API